R726 (South Africa)

 The R726 is a Regional Route in South Africa.
 Its north-western terminus is the R26 at Zastron, Free State.
 It heads south-east into the Eastern Cape to meet the R392 near Sterkspruit.

 Route

-The north end of the road begins at a junction with R26 (Regional Route 26) near Zastron.
-There, the road traverses southeast with an inverted V configuration near the other terminus.
-The road ends at the junction of R392 and R393.

-The road is sometimes used by smugglers to Lesotho, which has more porous borders than the borders near the capital of Maseru.
+The R726's north-western terminus is a junction with R26 road just north of Zastron.
+It heads south-east to end at a junction with the R392 and R393 at the village of Walaza, 15 kilometres north of Sterkspruit.